kevinkenzhao/InfantIncubatorSimulator/Vulnerabilities.md

 Therefore, the authentication scheme has been amended to require users to supply a non-generic username along with their password in the form: ``AUTH USERNAME PASSWORD``.
 Passwords will be digested with the X algorithm, and stored/retrieved from a ``.env`` file stored on the server and secured with root privileges.

 ## Duplicate Tokens

+Suppose Eve intercepts an ``AUTH`` communication by Alice to the ``SampleNetworkServer`` and discovers the command ``AUTH !Q#E%T&U8i6y4r2w`` in the application layer of the captured packets.
+We assume that the packets are unencrypted, though encrypted packets would work all the same.
+Using this information, we crafted a test case which generates and submits a fast and continuous stream of authentication requests to ``SampleNetworkServer``.
+Performed at scale, this attack could lead to token exhaustion (if unique tokens in ``tokens[]`` is enforced), duplicate tokens in ``tokens[]``, or eventually, a program crash due to system resource exhaustion. _If duplicate tokens exist, a user that performs a LOGOUT operation using their token has not invalidated their token until they have perform the LOGOUT operations for the number of token occurences_.

 Although there is an infinitesimal chance of distributing a token which already exists in the list ``tokens[]`` given the sample space of (26 capital letters + 26 lowercase letters + 10 digits)^16, there is no mechanism to prevent that situation from occurring.
 Therefore, a check for whether a psuedorandomly generated token exists in ``tokens[]`` before appending it to the list should be implemented--if it does, generate a new one.